 Mandala in Sanskrit means “circle”.
 In Hindu and Buddhist Tantrism, the Mandala is an iconic symbolic diagram.
 Used in sacred rites and has been an instrument of meditation for centuries.

-Mandalas are these days used as a focus of love, creativity and expansion.
+Mandalas are used in the West as a focus of love and taken from the Eastern philosophies of creatrix, creativity and expansion.
 The Mandala I designed is a circle or retreat for self love during or in preparation for a ‘Rtu’, ‘Artava’ or Vitara which is shown in my Chandni Rtu Mandala Chart.
 Use the link above to read it if you are feeling curious about this model of reflective self love and care.

 I am using the Sanskrit names for the seasons of India in mine to offer a new perspective on the Rtu meaning, period /season.
 They are Grishma taken from Grishmarutu which is Summer; Vasant which is Spring: Varsha which is Monsoon, Sharad which is Autumn, Hemanta is the Pre-winter stage of the season and Shishira is Winter.
 There are 6 seasons throughout the Indian year and I when elders referred to these seasons during my upbringing I understood there importance to them and their heritage.
 I use these terms out of respect for my ancestry and my roots to India.

 My family are farmers and farmed according to these seasons and the luna calendar.
 This is how I became familiar to them in this way.